World Vision Child Protection and Trafficking Expert Testifies before the Senate

-Washington, DC (July 8, 2014) — Today World Vision Senior Policy Advisor for Child Protection Jesse Eaves testified before a Senate Foreign Relations subcomittee on Southeast Asia, highlighting the value of the U.S. Trafficking in Persons (TIP) Report and urging lawmakers to continue to strengthen this critical tool.
-The report, put out by the U.S. Department of State each year, examines each country's efforts to combat trafficking.
+On July 8th, World Vision Senior Policy Advisor for Child Protection Jesse Eaves testified before a Senate Foreign Relations subcomittee on Southeast Asia, highlighting the value of the U.S. Trafficking in Persons (TIP) Report and urging lawmakers to continue to strengthen this critical tool.
+The report, put out by the State Department each year, examines each country’s efforts to combat trafficking.
 During the testimony Eaves shared powerful examples of success stories of World Vision preventing children from falling victim to trafficking, or helping those who are trafficking survivors.
 He argued that the TIP Report is an essential tool to this work and that Congress has given the administration a full toolbox to engage in bilateral relationships with these countries to help them fight this crime on their own.
-Here's his full testimony:
+Here’s his full testimony:

 “Thank you, Mr. Chairman, for convening this important hearing and inviting World Vision to testify.
 You and Senator Rubio are leaders in the fight against forced labor, human trafficking, and modern day slavery.
 We are especially grateful that you have championed programs for the protection of vulnerable children.
 Children around the world are alive, and contributing to their communities and countries, because of these programs.
 Your efforts have led to an increased U.S. focus on displaced children, orphans, children affected by armed conflict, and children trafficked for sex or labor.
 Thanks to your tireless efforts, America remains a global leader in combatting these and other critical issues that impact and endanger children.
 This hearing is an opportunity to shine a light on what is happening in East Asia and the Pacific and discuss how the U.S. can strengthen its leadership role.